Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

 $ psql -h localhost -U chirpstack_as -W chirpstack_as
 ```

-###	Obtaining and Installing the ChirpStack Application Server
+###	Obtaining and Installing the ChirpStack AS

-The binary for ChirpStack Application Server is accessible following the link: https://www.chirpstack.io/application-server/overview/downloads/
+The binary for ChirpStack AS is accessible following the link: https://www.chirpstack.io/application-server/overview/downloads/

-Setup the Application Server, either using the binary from the link above, or by using Debian package manager.
+Setup the As, either using the binary from the link above, or by using Debian package manager.
 To install from the package manager, you will also need “apt-transport-https” to connect to the repository

 ```sh
 $ sudo apt install apt-transport-https